What is linalool? The calming terpene found in cannabis

 What is linalool?

 Linalool is a naturally occurring terpene found in many flowers and spice plants.
-It is used in a variety of applications due to its pleasant scent and potential therapeutic benefits.
+It is used in a variety of applications due to its pleasant scent.

 Where is linalool found?